qwisatz/Slack-Cloud-Nl-Dialogflow-Bot/README.md

 # Slack-Cloud-Nl-Dialogflow-Bot
-A simple Slack chat bot using Google Cloud Natural Language and Dialogflow.
+A Slack chat bot using Google Cloud Natural Language and Dialogflow.
 This project is a JAVA Spring Boot project.

 To use this project, import it as an existing maven project in Eclipse or another IDE.